willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 3. **Failed** – message was not able to be properly registered by the organizational messages services for various reasons.
 These messages need to be copied to retry the process.

-4. **Cancelled** – message was explicitly stopped by your tenant admin.
+4. **Canceled** – message was explicitly stopped by your tenant admin.
 This might have been during delivery of the message or prior (that is, in Scheduled state).

 5. **Active** – message is currently delivering to your users.